StCost/blog/README.md

 ## Adding Blog Posts

+### Method 1: Manual File Creation
 1. Create a new markdown file in `src/posts/`
 2. Name it with a number prefix: `004-my-new-post.md`
 3. Higher numbers appear first in the list
 4. Posts are automatically discovered and imported - no manual updates needed!

+### Method 2: Using the New Post Button (Recommended)
+1. Click the "New Post" button at the bottom of the home page
+2. This opens GitHub's file creation interface with a pre-filled filename
+3. The filename is automatically numbered (e.g., `004-new-post.md`) based on existing posts
+4. Write your post in markdown format
+5. Commit the changes - GitHub handles the rest!

+### Editing Posts
+- Click the "Edit on GitHub" button on any blog post page
+- Make your changes directly on GitHub
+- GitHub handles authentication and permissions
+- Perfect for quick fixes and updates

 ### Example Post Structure